KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

 		}
 	}
 	```
-20. Now we create our ItemDef.
+20. Now we create our `ItemDef`.
+First, we create a field to save our `ItemDef` that we are about to create.
+Each class that inherits this abstract base will have its own defined `ItemDef` here.
+Now we create the `ItemDef` itself.
 It is made up of all the properties we've defined thus far in a manner of speaking.
 	```csharp
 	using BepInEx.Configuration;
 	using ROR2;